wwcs2026/wwcs2026.github.io/speakers.md

 }
 </style>

-<p style="text-align: justify;">We’re still finalizing our list of invited speakers, but once it’s ready, you will find a description of their work and research here.
+<p>We’re still finalizing our list of invited speakers, but once it’s ready, you will find a description of their work and research here.
 They’ll be sharing insights on exciting topics in complex systems science, from social science and network science to collective behavior and beyond.<br>
 Stay tuned for updates!</p>

 <div class="speaker-container">